cysouw/diathesis/text/c02_structure.md

 d.
 Ich beschmiere die Wunde.
 :::

 As used here, the terms 'meronym/holonym' have to be interpreted as a language-specific classification of the German language.
 Not all examples necessarily correspond to a (universal) semantic conceptualisation of these terms.
-For example, German verbs the describe some kind of covering (e.g. *schmieren* 'to smear') or wrapping (e.g. *wickeln* 'to wrap around') consistently mark the cover/wrapping as the meronym and the covered/wrapped object as the holonym.
+For example, German verbs that describe some kind of covering (e.g. *schmieren* 'to smear') or wrapping (e.g. *wickeln* 'to wrap around') consistently mark the cover/wrapping as the meronym and the covered/wrapped object as the holonym.
+That is no statement about what it means to be a meronym of a holonym, it is just a statement about how the German language classifies verbs according to their syntactic structure.

-#### Demoted object exchange
+#### Demoted object exchange {#sec:intro-demoted-object-exchange}

 There are two different kinds of object exchange with demotion, namely the ~~filled holonym~~ and the ~~emptied holonym~~ object exchange.
 These two kinds of object exchange correlate with the intensity of the demotion.
-A minor demotion manifests a full-holonym object exchange, while a more extreme form of demotion expresses an empty-holonym object exchange.
+A minor demotion manifests a filled-holonym object exchange, while a more extreme form of demotion expresses an emptied-holonym object exchange.

-Typically, a ~~filled holonym~~ diathesis is expressed with a ~~[PBJ › OBJ › ADJ]~~ remapping chain, as illustrated above with *schmieren/beschmieren* in [@last].
+Typically, a ~~filled holonym~~ diathesis is expressed with a ~~[PBJ › OBJ › ADJ]~~ remapping chain, as illustrated with *schmieren/beschmieren* above in [@last].
 Note that in that example, the post-diathesis holonym *Wunde* is 'filled with' the pre-diathesis meronym *Salbe*.
-With other examples, like *pflanzen/bepflanzen* 'to plant' [@next] the holonym *Garten* 'garden' is more literally filled with the meronym *Tulpen* 'tulips'.
-However, different from [@last] in this example the pre-diathesis location *in den Garten* is not obligatory [@next a,b].
-This is the kind of minor syntactic variation that is indicated in [@fig:objectchains] with the unnamed boxes in the centre of the object exchange domain.
+With other examples, like *pflanzen/bepflanzen* 'to plant' below [@next], the holonym *Garten* 'garden' is more literally 'filled' with the meronym *Tulpen* 'tulips'.
+However, different from [@last], in this example the pre-diathesis location *in den Garten* is not obligatory [@next a,b], so the resulting diathesis is symmetric ~~[ADJ › OBJ › ADJ]~~.
+This is the kind of minor syntactic variation that is indicated in [@fig:objectchains] with the unnamed boxes in the centre of the highlighted object-exchange domain.
 Such examples appear to be a minority though (cf. [@sec:preverb-applicative-antipassive]).

 ::: ex
-~~Object exchange (filled holonym) [ADJ › OBJ › ADJ]~~
+~~Demoted object exchange (filled holonym) [ADJ › OBJ › ADJ]~~

 - Ich pflanze Tulpen in den Garten.
 - Ich pflanze Tulpen.